spyder-ide/spyder-docs/doc/emergency-cpr.rst

       :alt: Command line showing python start to launch Spyder

 #.
-If it doesn't launch, then you should see an error traceback printed; carefully copy that for future reference and also run ``python mainwindow.py``, and record your results as well.
+If it doesn't start successfully, then you should see an error traceback printed; carefully copy that for future reference.
+Also run ``python mainwindow.py``, and record your results as well.

-#. (*Windows only*) In case the command window disappears immediately after the error, create a ``.bat`` file in the :file:`app` directory with the following content
+#. (*Windows only*) In case the command window disappears immediately after the error, create a ``.bat`` file in the :file:`app` directory with the following content:

    .. code-block:: bash